yanboyang713/Meta-OpenRAN/content/en/docs/Infrastructure/_index.md

 you could use: autok3s
 https://github.com/cnrancher/autok3s/blob/master/docs/i18n/en_us/native/README.md

-This is all for Part One.
-When you done Part One, Please lets me know.

-# Part Two:
-All of below services, please deploy to K8S or K3S

 + set-up package manager for Kubernetes
 You also could look at others PM
 Helm V2